Neural Codes and Neural ring endomorphisms: Neural ring homomorphisms and max intersection-complete codes

-By theorem $ \ref{thmnycc} $ we now know that there are only 5 possibilities of a code map associated to Neural ring homomorphism.
-The observation is fairly computational and can be obtained by applying an arbitrary code (say $ \sigma =\sigma_1^{}\sigma_2^{}\cdots\sigma_n^{} $) to all the 5 maps.
-Further in this section it becomes easier to see the neural code in $ 0 $ and $ 1 $'s, i.e if $ \sigma=12 $ and $ n=3 $ we write the $ \sigma=110. $ Basically we express the support of $ \sigma. $ \end{obs} \begin{lemma} Let $ q:\C \rar \D $ be either a permutation, or adding/ deleting a trivial or duplicate neuron, then $\tau \in \C $ is a maximal element if and only if $ q(\tau) \in \D $ is a maximal element. \end{lemma} \begin{proof} If $ q $ is either a permutation, or adding/ deleting a trivial or duplicate neuron then the corresponding neural ring homomorphism is an isomorphism.
+This observation is fairly computational and can be obtained by applying any of the five maps of Theorem \ref{thmnycc} to an arbitrary codeword of $\C$. \end{obs} \begin{lemma} Let $ q:\C \rar \D $ be either a permutation, or adding/ deleting a trivial or duplicate neuron, then $\tau \in \C $ is a maximal codeword if and only if $ q(\tau) \in \D $ is a maximal codeword. \end{lemma} \begin{proof} If $ q $ is either a permutation, or adding/ deleting a trivial or duplicate neuron then the corresponding neural ring homomorphism is an isomorphism.
 This implies that $ q $ is a bijection \cite[Proposition 2.3]{curto2020neural}.